4 Creating Content

 4.5.3 Personal content

 How much personal content to share is your choice.
 Some people keep LinkedIn strictly professional where others share personal updates, hobbies, and life events.
-I have always had a proportion of my posts be more personal in nature, I share about climbing mountains and my wife and sometimes just stuff I find funny.
+I have always had a proportion of my posts be more personal.
+I share about climbing mountains and my wife and sometimes just stuff I find funny.
 I try to keep this to less than a third of my overall content so it’s still firmly professional but I think there is a benefit to showing some personality, particularly in the age of generic AI slop.

 However, there is no right answer and it doesn’t come without risk so think about what you are comfortable with being permanently public and what you are willing for the world to know about you.
 LinkedIn posts are searchable and current and future employers, collaborators, and students may see them.
 Share what you are genuinely comfortable with and don’t worry what other people are doing.